yannickferenczi/the-hangman-game/README.md

 ---
 ## Design

 The design has been kept as simple as possible for the user to easily find the needed information while playing.
 The full game area (riddle, score and lifes, hangman and typing area) should all be visible without scrolling for a best user experience.
+The application uses a mobile-first approach development as it is expected to mostly play it on a mobile phone.

 ### Color